Tri for a Cure Update

 The Tri for a Cure/Maine Cancer Foundation Team

 Like last year, we encourage everyone to complete a swim, bike, and run (or a duathlon - see below) either individually or as a relay.
 You can choose your venue and location (lake, ocean, pool, etc).
-There is no fundraising requirement, but there will be different thresholds announced soon for incentive prizes, your medal, etc.

 - Option 1: Triathlon (Swim 1/3 mile, Bike 15 miles, Run 3.1 miles) – Individual or Relay.
 Please be sure to adhere to safety measures, including not swimming alone and making sure to tell a family member or friend of your run/bike plans and/or keeping a phone on you.